-“I’m an accountant, although I’m a terrible accountant.
-I spent a couple years doing accounting and then realised it wasn’t for me, so I moved into finance, which is a little bit different.
-I’m a much better finance person.
-Prior to this role, I was Head of Offset Risk at one of our competitors for seven years.
-So I came to this role with a good understanding of assets and depreciation, residual values, maintenance and things like that.”
+“I’m an accountant, but after spending a couple years doing accounting I realised it wasn’t for me.
+So I moved into finance, which I feel is a little bit different in that it’s more commercial and forward looking.
+I think I am a better finance person.
+Prior to this role, I was Head of Asset Risk at one of our competitors for seven years, so I came to this role with a good understanding of assets and depreciation, residual values, and maintenance.”

 What are the key elements for best practise in cost-effective fleet management?

 “LeasePlan has a consulting framework around which my role was built.
-A couple of areas in that framework that I think are particularly relevant when reviewing strategic fit are Mobility Design, Investment and Cost Analysis, Safety and Chain of Responsibility, and Asset Benchmarking.”
+A couple of areas in that framework that I think are particularly relevant when reviewing strategic fit and cost effective fleet management are Mobility Design, Investment and Cost Analysis, Safety and Chain of Responsibility, and Asset Benchmarking.”

 Explain what ‘reviewing strategic fit’ means for us.